 Veterinary Surgery and Cancer Treatment

-Surgery is the oldest and most commonly used form of cancer therapy.
-The main goal is to eliminate the cancerous cells from the animal’s body.
-Today, surgery can be used in conjunction with, radiation therapy and/or chemotherapy.
+Surgery is often used to treat cancer in companion animals.
+The main goal is to take out the cancer cells (tumor) from the animal’s body.
+Today, surgery can be used in conjunction with radiation therapy and/or chemotherapy.
 Your veterinarian may recommend surgery for several reasons.
 These include complete removal of a tumor, partial removal of a tumor, or exploration of a particular area to obtain a sample of tumor tissue and evaluate the extent of normal tissue involvement.
 In all cases, any tissue removed by surgery is submitted for biopsy (i.e., given to a pathologist to obtain a specific diagnosis).

 Types of Surgery in Veterinary Oncology